samangh/udaq/README.md

 * macOS (using National Instruments and R&S VISA);
 * Linux CentOS 8 (using National Instruments, R&S and Keysight VISA);
 * Linux openSuSE 8 (using National Instruments VISA).

+## License
+This software is licensed under the Lesser General Public License (LGPL) version 2.1 ONLY, with the following exceptions:

+1. Any contributors grant Saman Ghannadzadeh the permission to deal with their contributed code without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of software containing their contributions.